 Seen an interesting innovation video on YouTube?
-Submit a it here and if we like it, we'll post it.
+Submit it here and if we like it, we'll post it.

 As driverless cars are taking to the roads, Chris Urmson, head of Google’s driverless cars program, shares the technology behind how the car makes its autonomous decisions.